TASRobotics/RaidZero-Programming-Guide/guides/PID.md

 Motion Profile Arc is same as above, but the path includes an additional angle to follow.

 Magic Motion is simplified motion profile.
 You tell it speed and acceleration and it will create the path for you.

+## PID Tuning

+There are many methods for PID Tuning, but sometimes they work, sometimes they don't.
+Below is what I believe to be the best way.

+1. Set all other constants except for F to zero.
+Calculate F by dividing 1024 with the max speed of the sensor.
+F is necessary for every mode other than position
+2. Now, start with the P constant at 1 and increase until the system oscillates.
+3. Afterwards, add a D constant.
+Start the D constant around 10 times the P value and turn it up until you're satisfied.
+4. Add an I constant if necessary.
+This should be added when system is near the setpoint, but is not quite there.
+Start at around 0.001.
+Remember to put an I Zone Constant!